repairvision/repairvision.github.io/_pages/configuration/index.md

 #### Tool Configuration Demonstration

 The configuration of ReVision is provided by so-called Eclipse plug-in projects.
-ReVision provides project setup wizards for the configuration of consistency rules (aka. constraints) and edit rules (aka. consistency-preserving edit operations).
+ReVision provides project setup wizards for the configuration of consistency rules (aka. constraints) and edit rules (aka. consistency-preserving edit operations) plug-in projects.

 - [Definition of Edit Rules](#definition-of-edit-rules)
 - [Definition of Consistency Rules](#definition-of-consistency-rules)